robomq/Gozirra/README.md

 			Thread.sleep(2000); //check interval must be short enough }

+3. Added "heart-beat:60000,0" header in the CONNECT frame for client to report its aliveness to broker every 60 seconds, so that client will be more robust in terms of connectivity.

-3. Added time out for connecting.
+4. Added time out for connecting.
 Maximal number of attempts is 20 now.
 Your client program will make the call whether to infinitely retry it or stop at some point.

-4. Changed the default encoding from US-ASCII to UTF-8.
+5. Changed the default encoding from US-ASCII to UTF-8.

 You may read [the documentation](http://robomq.readthedocs.org/en/latest/STOMP/#java) for use guide, [robomq.io](http://www.robomq.io/) provides explicit explanation and example code for Gozirra-robomq.